The Complete Guide To Advanced Clinical Facials

 What is an advanced clinical facial?

-An advanced clinical facial is performed by an aesthetic practitioner with the correct medical training.
+An advanced clinical facial needs to be done by an aesthetic practitioner with specific medical training.
 They’re able to use medical-grade products and techniques to give you the best results.

 During the facial, the doctor will analyse your current skin condition and assess any issues or problems.
 They’ll then provide you with individualised treatment recommendations to boost your skin’s health and refresh your complexion.

-Advanced clinical facials are recommended for anyone looking to boost their skin’s appearance and condition — but they can work particularly well for those with sensitive skin or those who want to target specific concerns like acne.
-They can also be used to help with fine lines and wrinkles, as well as sun damage.
+Advanced clinical facials are great for anyone looking to boost their skin’s appearance and condition.
+However, they can work particularly well for those with sensitive skin.
+They’re also a good option for those who want to target specific concerns like acne.
+They can also help with fine lines and wrinkles as well as sun damage.
+Hence this particular type of facial is a bespoke treatments.
+It is fully personalised to meet your skincare needs and as such no two advanced clinical facials are identical.

 What treatments are included?

 An advanced clinical facial involves a number of different steps that work together to improve your skin’s health and condition.
-These treatments can be personalised to meet your skin type and needs — so you don’t have to have something done that won’t benefit your skin.
+These treatments can be tailored to meet your skin type and needs.
+That means you don’t have to have something done that won’t benefit your skin.

 Superficial skin peel

-At City Skin Clinic, we have a wide range of chemical peels and we personalise the peel to suit your skin type, concerns and goals it forms the resurfacing step of our advanced clinical facials.
-Not only do these peels rejuvenate skin to create a healthy glowing complexion and address specific concerns like wrinkles, acne or hyperpigmentation, but they also prepare the skin for the nourishing, hydrating treatments that follow.
+There are a wide range of chemical peels.
+That makes it easy to personalise the peel to suit your skin type, concerns and goals.
+The peel forms the resurfacing step of most advanced clinical facials.
+These peels rejuvenate skin to create a healthy glowing complexion.
+They can also address specific concerns like wrinkles, acne or hyperpigmentation.
+In addition, they also prepare the skin for the nourishing, hydrating treatments that follow.

 Bioactive serum